 Green roofs and walls

-Green walls are external or internal vertical building elements that support a cover of vegetation rooted either in stacked pots or growing mats.
+A green roof is a roof surface, flat or pitched, that has a growing medium over a waterproof membrane planted partially or completely with vegetation.
+Green walls are external or internal vertical building elements that support a cover of vegetation, rooted either in stacked pots or growing mats.

-The benefits of green roofs include:
+The benefits of green roofs and walls include:

 - improved sound insulation